RRRish/RRRish/README.md

 - 👋 Hi, I’m @RRRish
-- 👀 I’m interested in Developing
+- 👀 I’m interested in Developing new things
 - 🌱 I’m currently learning Python and C
 - 📫 How to reach me?
 Through my instagram i.e hrishhit